remiteeple/your-first-minute-on-a-server/README.md

 * hard nproc 500
 ```

-- "\*" represents the users, in this case all.
+- "\*" represents the users, in this case, all.
-- "hard" sets a hard limit to the number of processes.
+- "hard" set a hard limit to the number of processes.
 - "nproc" defines that we are limiting the number of processes.
 - "500" is the maximum number of processes that a user can have.

 ## Securing Shared Memory

 Shared memory is a performant method of passing data between running programs.
-Shared memory allows multiple processes to share the same space in memory, because of this bad actors could potentially snoop process information from running services via the default read / write `/run/shm` space.
+Shared memory allows multiple processes to share the same space in memory, because of this bad actors could potentially snoop process information from running services via the default read/write `/run/shm` space.
 To mitigate this we make the `/run/shm` space read-only.

 In short, shared memory opens an attack vector against running services, securing shared memory prevents this from happening.

-To secure shared memory, first open your `/etc/fstab` file:
+To secure shared memory, first, open your `/etc/fstab` file:

 ```bash
 sudo nano /etc/fstab